 We will stay in touch with you

+When we have evaluated your application, we will decide the case.
+If we authorise the product, the decision will state what conditions apply for the product and how it may be used.
 After your case has been decided, the Swedish Chemicals Agency will send a copy of the signed decision by email.
 After you have received the decision, the Agency requires confirmation by email that you have been informed of the decision.